The Creation of Hatred

 Do the TV, internet, or radio sources that you get your news from give fair coverage?

 When cable TV, radio, and internet news sources promote hatred, all citizens become at risk for succumbing to their manipulation.
 Citizens, unlike young children, do have the potential to rise above this manipulation.
-The tendency of too many Americans, however, is to watch, listen to, and read only the newscasters who sustain their views, and even to cheer on the contemptuous broadcasters, further spreading and intensifying feelings of hate.
+The tendency of too many Americans, however, is to watch, listen to, and read only the newscasters and media outlets who sustain their views, and even to cheer on the contemptuous broadcasters, further spreading and intensifying feelings of hate.

 What can prevent the spread of hatred?